metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 however keep in mind, it's not completely in line with this repository best practices:\
 [The PowerShell Style Guide][powershell style]

+Following links may help with exception and error handling:

+- [Everything you wanted to know about exceptions][exceptions everything]
+- [Our Error Handling - GitHub][exceptions handling]

 Use risk mitigation features is applicable for functions that you write, see "Remarks" sections on the links below to understand how to implement `ShouldProcess` and `ShouldContinue`: